residence permit

 • Registration in the commercial register

-• Trade office registration (provided at least one representative on-site in Germany is available)
+• Trade office registration (provided at least one representative is on-site in Germany)

 Residence Permit for Self-Employment